 For complete information about setting up automounting, including all the available options, see the automount(1M) and exportfs(1M) reference pages.
-These commands are discussed more completely in the ONC3/NFS Administrator's Guide.
+These commands are discussed more completely in the .

 Unmounting Filesystems

 Filesystems are automatically unmounted when the system is shut down.
 To manually unmount filesystems, use the umount command.
 The three basic forms of the command are shown in Table 7-1.
 Local filesystems can be unmounted with either of the first two forms shown in the table; they are equivalent.
 Similarly, the first and third forms are equivalent for remote filesystems.